secureblue/secureblue.github.io/content/INSTALL.md

 ujust audit-secureblue
 ```

-### Optional: `hardened-chromium` Flags
+### Optional: Trivalent Flags
-{: #hardened-chromium-flags}
+{: #trivalent-flags}

-The included [hardened-chromium](https://github.com/secureblue/hardened-chromium) browser has some additional settings in `chrome://flags` you *may* want to set for additional hardening and convenience (can cause functionality issues in some cases).
+The included [Trivalent](https://github.com/secureblue/Trivalent) browser has some additional settings in `chrome://flags` you *may* want to set for additional hardening and convenience (can cause functionality issues in some cases).

-You can read about these settings in the [hardened-chromium post-install](https://github.com/secureblue/hardened-chromium?tab=readme-ov-file#post-install) instructions.
+You can read about these settings in the [Trivalent post-install](https://github.com/secureblue/Trivalent?tab=readme-ov-file#post-install) instructions.

 ### Read the FAQ
 {: #faq}